top of page

 Research Fellow, NHS.

-For the past 7 years I have been part of the research team of Professor Floto.
+For over the past 10 years I have been part of the research team of Professor Floto.
 Previous to this I was a clinical scientist in molecular haemostasis at Addenbrookes Hospital.

 I divide my time between Papworth Hospital in the Cambridge Centre for Lung Infection where I undertake patient related duties, and the MRC LMB where I undertake academic research.
 I thoroughly enjoy the two very different aspects of my work.
 The main focus of my research interests is centred around the problematic mycobacterial infection systems which occur within the Cystic Fibrosis patient population.